Generative AI Has Come Quick: What’s Out, What’s Coming, and What to Consider.

 Platform Tool Function

-Hootsuite OwlyWriter AI Generate social media captions from URLs in different tones or voice, content ideas from prompts, auto recreation of top posts, and calendar events copy.
+Hootsuite OwlyWriter AI Generates social media captions from URLs in different tone or voice, content ideas from prompts, auto recreation of top posts, and calendar events copy.

-HubSpot Content Assistant Generate copy for blog posts, landing pages, email, and other content from idea, outline, and copy generation.
+HubSpot Content Assistant Generate copy for blog posts, landing pages, emails and other content from idea to outline and copy generation.

-ChatSpot A conversational bot automates CRM tasks including status updates, managing leads, finding prospects, generating reports, forecasts, and follow-up drafts.
+ChatSpot Conversational bot that automates CRM tasks including status updates, managing leads, finding prospects, generating reports, forecasts, and follow-up drafts.

-Salesforce Einstein GPT Auto-generate sales, service, and marketing tasks, content, targeting, messaging, reporting, and personalization across channels.
+Salesforce Einstein GPT Auto-generates sales, service, and marketing tasks, content, targeting, messaging, reporting and personalization across channels.

-Adobe Firefly Generate images, fill, text effects, and recolor from text prompts inside plus create content, and templates, and edit videos with simple text prompts – some inside Creative Suite.
+Adobe Firefly Generate images, fill, text effects, and recolor from text prompts plus create content, and templates and edit video with simple text prompts – some inside Creative Suite.

-Sensei GenAI Automate tasks, optimize and generate content and content variations across channels in Adobe’s Experience Cloud marketing platform.
+Sensei GenAI Automates tasks, optimizes and generates content and content variations across channels in Adobe’s Experience Cloud marketing platform.

-Canva Magic Write Generate copy, outlines, lists, captions, ideas, and drafts from text prompts.
+Canva Magic Write Generates copy, outlines, lists, captions, ideas, and drafts from text prompts.

-AI Image generator Generate images from text prompts and various styles and aspect ratios.
+AI Image Generator Generates images from text prompts and various styles and aspect ratios.

-Meta AI Sandbox Generate multiple versions of text and backgrounds, plus autocropping creative assets for various ad formats on Facebook and Instagram.
+Meta AI Sandbox Tools that generate multiple versions of text and backgrounds, plus autocropping creative assets for various ad formats on Facebook and Instagram.

-Microsoft Microsoft 365 Copilot Generate tasks, content, documents, presentations, spreadsheets, emails, reports, summaries, and updates across Word, Excel, PowerPoint, Outlook, and Teams via text prompts and Business Chat.
+Microsoft Microsoft 365 Copilot Generates tasks, content, documents, presentations, spreadsheets, emails, reports, summaries, updates across Word, Excel, PowerPoint, Outlook and Teams via text prompts and Business Chat.

-Google Google Workspace Bard Generate drafts, replies, and summaries in Gmail, drafts, summaries, and proofs in Docs, images, audio, and video in Slides, auto analysis in Sheets, and notes in Meet.
+Google Google Workspace Bard Generate drafts, replies, summaries in Gmail, drafts, summaries, proofs in Docs, images, audio and video in Slides, auto analysis in Sheets, and notes in Meet.

 Do Consumers (Your Customers/Target Audience) Want AI?